testit-tms/api-client-js/docs/ProjectsApi.md

 <a name="exportProjectZip"></a>
 # **exportProjectZip**
-> UUID exportProjectZip(id, time-Zone-Offset-In-Minutes, ProjectExportQueryModel)
+> UUID exportProjectZip(id, time-Zone-Offset-In-Minutes, ExportProjectJson\_request)

 Export project as Zip file in background job